tarwn/lessthandot-hugo/blogs/content/posts/2012-12-31-why-do-statistics-show-primary.md

 Figure 4

-Notice in figure 4 that the key, which doesn’t exist on the table, is shown.
+Notice in figure 4 that the key, which doesn't exist on the table, is shown.
 This goes back to the same reasoning of why a key is included in the statistics of a clustered table.
 With a HEAP, however, the row indicator is a pointer directly to the data row.
 In listing 3, running DBCC PAGE on the first page shown, we can see how to find the data.

 sql
 DBCC IND('QTuner',SelectivityIndexOrderHeap,2)